arivera12/BlazorDownloadFile/README.md

 Note: `ServiceLifetime.Singleton` is not supported.

-## No javascript library reference dependency
+## No javascript library reference dependency unless...

+## If you are using Content-Security-Policy "script-src 'self'" then you need to add the script manually:

+### <script src="_content/BlazorDownloadFile/BlazorDownloadFileScript.js"><script>

 ## Usage